Last updated 5 February 2026.

 lightweight leak proof re usable food storage for leftovers and packed lunches

 You can purchase any toiletries or really anything you need in Rome, but you will find the brands unfamiliar.
-If you have products you really like bring them, but don’t worry if all you want is basic shower gel, that isn’t worth carrying across the Atlantic.
+If you have products you really like bring them.
+If all you want is basic shower gel, that isn’t worth carrying across the Atlantic.

 As you will be sharing a room consider small things that might help you be a good roommate: earplugs, eye mask, a very small personal reading light, all might make the relationship easier.